Diagnostics

 Peyronie's disease usually evolves in two phases:

-Chronic phase The chronic phase is characterized by stable curvature.
-Patients often do not feel pain at this stage.
+Chronic phase.
+The chronic phase is characterized by stable curvature.
+Patients often don’t feel pain at this stage.

 How is the disease diagnosed?

-The urologist can diagnose Peyronie's disease based on a patient's medical history or through a physical examination.
-Diagnostic tests are not necessary.
+A urologist can diagnose Peyronie's disease based on a patient's medical history or through a physical examination.
+Diagnostic tests aren’t necessary.

 How is Peyronie's medically treated?

-During the chronic phase: plication surgery is carried out in order to correct penile curvature.
+During the chronic phase, plication surgery is carried out to correct penile curvature.

 Are there any plaque injection treatments available?

-Collagenase (medication injected directly into plaques) is not accessible yet in Canada (XIAFLEX).
+Collagenase (medication injected directly into plaques) isn’t accessible yet in Canada (XIAFLEX).

 Infiltration of platelet-rich plasma with hyaluronic acid is a new treatment, now accepted by Health Canada.
-It consists in taking a blood sample that is centrifuged to get the plasma on the surface.
-The patient’s plasma is collected and reinjected in the plaque site.
-This treatment is offered in private practice at Dr Carlos Marois Urologue’s clinics.
+It consists of taking a blood sample that is centrifuged to get the plasma on the surface.
+The patient’s plasma is collected and reinjected into the plaque site.
+This treatment is offered in private practice at Clinique Marois.

 The infiltration is done under local anesthesia with a penile block.
-The procedure is performed under ultrasound guidance in order to identify the plaque.
+The procedure is performed under ultrasound guidance to identify the plaque.
 Several sessions, approximately 4, are required every 2 weeks.
 A penis expander can be used in combination to improve results.
-It is sometimes necessary to perform a maintenance treatment every month until the disease stabilises.
-The satisfaction rate is high, with a correction of about 15 % of the curvature in 75 % of treated patients.
+It’s sometimes necessary to perform a maintenance treatment every month until the disease stabilizes.
+The satisfaction rate is high, with a correction of about 15 per cent of the curvature in 75 per cent of treated patients.